znsio/specmatic-documentation/documentation/openapi-support.md

 Specmatic supports OpenAPI 3.0.x

 At the time of writing, OpenAPI 3.1.x is new, and many tools are still catching up.
-The library we use currently does not support it either.
-We will add support as soon as it is feasible.
+The library we use — [swagger-parser](https://github.com/swagger-api/swagger-parser) — currently does not support it either.
+We will add support as soon as possible.

 ## Writing Contracts
 [Stoplight Studio](https://stoplight.io/studio/) is a GUI editor for OpenAPI contracts.
 It is powerful and very easy to use.
 You can start with the free download, or even just the online version.